 As always, there is no substitute for the close supervision of children playing in rooms near open windows.

 Taking simple prevention measures and closely watching children can help protect them from common injuries, such as drowning and burns.
-To learn more about how to reduce children's risk of injury, visit the Trauma Injury Prevention and Outreach Program website.
+To learn more about how to reduce children's risk of injury, visit the Injury Prevention and Outreach Program website.